Skip to main content

 Early life and career

-Rosen was born on April 2, 1958, in Boston into a Jewish family.
-He grew up in Brockton, Massachusetts, where he attended Brockton High School and served as editor of the school newspaper.
+Rosen was born in 1958 into a Jewish family in Boston and grew up in Brockton, Massachusetts.
+He attended Brockton High School, where he served as editor of the school newspaper.
 Although his parents did not attend college, they encouraged him to pursue higher education.
 Rosen earned a Bachelor of Arts in economics from Northwestern University in 1979, having also been elected president of the student council during his senior year.
-He went on to Harvard Law School, graduating magna cum laude with a Juris Doctor in 1982.
-His classmates at Harvard included several individuals who would later hold prominent federal offices, such as Alberto Gonzales, Deval Patrick, and Jack Reed.
+He then graduated magna cum laude from Harvard Law School with a Juris Doctor in 1982; classmates included future U.S. Attorney General Alberto Gonzales and other prominent legal figures.

 Cabinet tenure

-In 2006, Rosen moved to the White House Office of Management and Budget (OMB) where he held the positions of general counsel and senior policy advisor until 2009.
-Reporting to Budget Director Rob Portman, he assisted with agency budgets, appropriations, and regulatory issues, advising both the director and the President on executive orders and other policy initiatives.
-He published an article titled “Putting Regulators on a Budget,” reflecting his focus on fiscal responsibility in government regulation.
+Rosen moved to the White House Office of Management and Budget in 2006, where he served as general counsel and senior policy advisor until 2009.
+Reporting to Budget Director Rob Portman, he assisted with agency budgets and appropriations and advised on regulatory issues and executive orders.
+He published a journal article titled “Putting Regulators on a Budget.”
+In that role he expressed concerns about what he described as regulatory overreach and opposed certain environmental regulations proposed by the Environmental Protection Agency.

 Legacy